A look at the most active VC’s investing in AI (artificial intelligence) startups right now.

-A subsection of Intel Corporation, Intel Capital invests in a range of technological start-ups and controls mergers and acquisitions.
+A subsection of Intel Corporation, Intel Capital invests in a range of technology start-ups and controls mergers and acquisitions.
 Set up in 1991, Intel Capital had invested in over 1280 companies across 54 countries by 2011, having dedicated over $10.83 billion to capital investments.
-Last year, they invested over $72 million into AI and Iot alone, with total technology investments totting up to over $115 million in 2018.
-These investments include Gamalon, a machine learning platform to teach computers, and Syntiant, a company producing neural decision making chips to speed up computer processes and reduce battery consumption.
+Last year, they invested over $72 million into AI and IoT alone, with total technology investments totting up to over $115 million in 2018.
+These investments include Gamalon, a machine learning platform to teach computers, and Syntiant, a company producing neural decision-making chips to speed up computer processes and reduce battery consumption.

-A US-based private equity fund, IVP tend to provide funding in the later stages of company development.
-Having invested in well known companies such as Slack, Github, Pindrop, Soundcloud and Indiegogo, IVP have now become huge investors in AI startups.
+A US-based private equity fund, IVP tends to provide funding in the later stages of company development.
+Having invested in well-known companies such as Slack, Github, Pindrop, Soundcloud, and Indiegogo, IVP has now become a huge investor in AI startups.
 Having announced another $1.5 billion added to their investment fund in 2017, that puts their total committed capital at $7 billion.
-Most notably IVP have provided funds for Ziprecruiter, who were in the top 5 funded AI projects of 2018; and Sumo Logic, a machine data analytics company.
+Most notably IVP has provided funds for Ziprecruiter, which were in the top 5 funded AI projects of 2018; and Sumo Logic, a machine data analytics company.

 Two Sigma Ventures is a subsidiary of the parent company, Two Sigma Investments.
 They provide early-stage capital that focuses on growing information and improving computer power that is aimed at changing the world for the better.
 They work with a threefold model of investing in tech companies that are increasing information availability, advancing computer and science capabilities, and who have inspirational and visionary leaders.
 Their investments have included Amper Music, an AI software for making music for videos based on emotional mapping; Zymergen, an AI software to improve biological manipulation; and Socore, a predictive analytics software.

 Y Combinator is also known as a business incubator.
-They have a great model for investing small amounts of money in large numbers of tech-based startups, with a big emphasis on AI and machine-learning.
-They invest $150k twice a year into startups, who then move to Silicon Valley for 3 months to work closely with Y Combinator's experts, who teachthe team and help to structure the startups successfully.
+They have a great model for investing small amounts of money in large numbers of tech-based startups, with a big emphasis on AI and machine learning.
+They invest $150k twice a year into startups, who then move to Silicon Valley for 3 months to work closely with Y Combinator’s experts, who teach the team and help to structure the startups successfully.
 In fact.
-Y Combinator now have a dedicated AI fund, whose alumni include May Mobility, self-driving shuttles; Lyre Bird, voice synthesizing AI; and Msg.ai, an enterprise customer service interaction tool.
+Y Combinator now has a dedicated AI fund, whose alumni include May Mobility, self-driving shuttles; Lyre Bird, voice synthesizing AI; and Msg.ai, an enterprise customer service interaction tool.

-Data Collective hold the record for backing the most AI companies since 2012 - having funded 20 AI startups in the last 7 years.
-While they provide funds for entrepreneurs who are applying this technology on a global enterprise scale, Data Collective tend to focus on Big Data companies.
-Example projects include Plenty, an agritech company using AI to grow GMO- and pesticide-free crops; Recursion Pharmaceuticals, who are using cell behavior data to treat disease; and Vicarious, a software that patterns the human brain and uses the data to to develop robotic intelligence.
+Data Collective holds the record for backing the most AI companies since 2012 – having funded 20 AI startups in the last 7 years.
+While they provide funds for entrepreneurs who are applying this technology on a global enterprise scale, Data Collective tends to focus on Big Data companies.
+Example projects include Plenty, an agritech company using AI to grow GMO- and pesticide-free crops; Recursion Pharmaceuticals, which are using cell behavior data to treat disease; and Vicarious, a software that patterns the human brain and uses the data to develop robotic intelligence.

-Backing AI, VR and AR projects, Baidu Ventures is a subsidiary of China’s biggest search engine, Baidu Inc. Their investment focus on deep tech in the Seed, Series A and Series B stages of development.
+Backing AI, VR, and AR projects, Baidu Ventures is a subsidiary of China’s biggest search engine, Baidu Inc. Their investment focus is on deep tech in the Seed, Series A, and Series B stages of development.
 Generally, investments so far have looked at image software, communications, algorithmic improvements, and chips.
-The size of Baidu Ventures ia real plus for funded companies as they have access to incredible resources in the fields of data annotation, system architecture, and engineering.
+The size of Baidu Ventures is a real plus for funded companies as they have access to incredible resources in the fields of data annotation, system architecture, and engineering.
 Having opened their own AI research lab in Silicon Valley in 2013, Baidu are a global leader in the AI arms race, having developed their own language processing, machine learning, smart home, and telecom AI systems.
-The recently invested in Veo Robotics, solutions for industrial robot collaboration; and Aqrose Technology, a company that applies machine vision and machine learning to industrial processes.
+They recently invested in Veo Robotics, solutions for industrial robot collaboration; and Aqrose Technology, a company that applies machine vision and machine learning to industrial processes.

 A Japanese venture capital firm, East Ventures is an early-stage fund for Southeast Asian and Japanese companies.
-They have a strong track record for acquisition of their startups by reputable companies across SEA, such as Kudo who were acquired by Grab, and Disdus, who were acquired by Groupon.
+They have a strong track record for the acquisition of their startups by reputable companies across SEA, such as Kudo who was acquired by Grab, and Disdus, which was acquired by Groupon.
 Recent AI projects include TARA, AI for product scoping and talent assignment; Kite, a software that augments your programming environment with all the programming knowledge on the internet; and vision software for object and facial recognition.